dominikbraun/foodunit/README.md

 $ ./run-ui.sh
 ```

+If you want to change the default values, start the component manually with the corresponding flags.
 These scripts are intended for development only.

 ### Start FoodUnit containerized